What do you get when you pack a plastic water bottle with shopping bags, food wrappers and other soft plastics? The answer: an Ecobrick.

 In Greyton, South Africa, many eco projects are underway, all with a focus on balancing community development with sustainable waste management practices.
 Ecobricks are being used to create community gardens, outdoor classrooms and even a composting toilet.
 A new eco-village settlement is also being designed with the added benefit of creating new jobs for the community.

-Similarly, in Medellín, Columbia, a new patent utilising Ecobricks aims to provide affordable housing to vulnerable communities while in Mexico, Ecobricks are being used to provide temporary housing for earthquake victims.
+Similarly, in Medellín, Colombia, a new patent utilising Ecobricks aims to provide affordable housing to vulnerable communities while in Mexico, Ecobricks are being used to provide temporary housing for earthquake victims.